radiolib-org/pinalyzer/README.md

 # pinalyzer
 Raspberry Pi-based logic analyzer.
 Supports capturing up to 32 GPIO pins and triggering on rising/falling/any edge.
+Compatible with sigrok file format.

 ## Dependencies

 * cmake >= 3.18
+* libzip (can be installed by `sudo apt install libzip-dev`)

 ## Building